You are here:

 Independent school standards

-The independent school standards apply to academies (as explained in the model funding agreement linked to above).
+The Education (Independent School Standards) Regulations 2014 apply to academies (as explained in the model funding agreement linked to above).

 The parts most likely to be relevant to your role as clerk are:

 - When people are suitable to work at, or govern the school (including information about safeguarding checks) – see part 4